 To be successful, your sales message has to be persuasive.
-To do that, it needs to be relevant – to offer something that prospects want, or that they can be made to want.
-It also has to be differentiated, in the sense that it sets your offer apart.
-That can come from offering something different, or from being able to deliver the same things more convincingly.
-Sales presentation messages must be based around things that prospects want (or can be made to want), and things that you can deliver better than others.
+To do that, it needs to be relevant – to offer something that prospects want, or that you can convince them they want.
+It also needs to be differentiated – it has to set your offer apart.
+Differentiation can come from offering something different, or from being able to deliver the same things more impressively.
+Sales presentation messages must be based on things that your prospects want (or can be made to want), and things that you can deliver better than others.

-Sales messages when selling a category (“why change?”, whether to buy) should be different from those used when selling a particular solution (“why us?”, which one to buy).
-When selling the category, your sales presentation key messages will be made up of benefits – ‘increase turnover’, ‘reduce risk’, or ‘improve efficiency’.
-Some of these can expanded upon (e.g. efficiency reduces your costs), but there’s already no doubt that they are a good thing.
+When selling a category, your sales presentation key messages should be made up of benefits – ‘increase turnover’, ‘reduce risk’, or ‘improve efficiency’.
+Some of these can be expanded on (e.g. efficiency reduces your costs), but it’s pretty clear that they are a good thing.

-When selling your solution, the key messages (or value proposition) should be made up of advantages, and even features.
-Things like ‘lightweight’, or ‘better predictivity’, ‘or ‘flexible’, or even ‘BSI approved’ and so on.
-Advantages have an inherent positive quality, but need to be expanded upon if the benefit is to be understood – so, for example, better predictivity allows a laboratory to deliver better results to ensure satisfied customers.
-Features such as ‘BSI approved’ need to be elaborated upon – the presenter needs to tie each feature in the value proposition to a strong benefit verbally – so for example in this case approval might mean you can reduce insurance premiums to save money.
+When selling your solution, your key messages should be made up of advantages, and features.
+Things like ‘lightweight’, or ‘better predictivity’, ‘or ‘flexible’, or even ‘BSI approved’.
+Advantages have an inherent positive quality, but need to be expanded upon to help the audience understand the benefit.
+For example, better predictivity allows a laboratory to deliver better results to ensure satisfied customers.
+Features such as ‘BSI approved’ also need to be elaborated on.
+The presenter needs to tie each feature to a strong benefit.
+For example, in this case BSI approval might mean you can reduce insurance premiums and therefore save money.

 Sales presentation messages: Differentiation

-The key reason for this difference is around differentiation.
+The key reason for the difference between ‘why change?’ and ‘why us?’ presentation messages is differentiation.

 Corporate credential sales presentations